Michael Plumb (rower)

 Michael Anthony Plumb (born 19 July 1954) is a retired rower from the United States.

 Plumb was born in 1954 in Syracuse, New York, United States.
+He attended Syracuse University and was a member of the Syracuse Orange men's crew in 1974–75.

+Plumb represented the United States at the 1976 Summer Olympics in the coxed four event.
 He is a member of Vesper Boat Club in Philadelphia, Pennsylvania.
-He represented the United States at the 1976 Summer Olympics in the coxed four event.